agrc/gis.utah.gov/_posts/2017-09-05-agrc-system-status-page.md

 AGRC will continue to use [twitter](https://twitter.com/MapUtah) with the hash tag [#utmap](https://twitter.com/hashtag/utmap) to disseminate information about outages and other interesting news.
 But, AGRC recognizes twitter _does not_ reach all our users.
 Not every GIS user has a twitter account and not every person with a twitter account comprehensively reads our tweets.

-Lastly, if there is other systems that you would like us to track, let us know.
+Lastly, if there are other systems that you would like us to track, let us know.

 ## Technical Information